KedmoOm/Portafolio/Automate Product Data Extraction from Website/REEDME-LEEME.md

 4. **Store Scraped Data**

-   - After scraping, I store the extracted data in a structured format (e.g., CSV or Excel) for further analysis or reporting.
+   - After scraping, I store the extracted data in a DataTable for further analysis or reporting.
 I use activities like **Write Range** to save the DataTable into an Excel file.
    1. **Filtering data**
       - After storing the data in an Excel file, I filter the data; for example, I eliminate products that don’t have a price.